 Height is beyond your control, but skill sets and fitness levels are completely within your grasp.
 Sure, some athletes are just blessed to have great passing and great jumping ability, but every player can always become a better passer and improve their physical fitness.

 Instead of focusing on your daughter's heigh/weight (other than healthy eating patterns), stay concerned about skill development and enjoyment.
 There is always some skill set a youth player can improve upon; find the weakest pertinent skill to her position and encourage the development of that skill.

 One area which I do suggest caution is the hard core jump training which seems more prevalent among club teams, especially the younger ages.
-These intense fitness sessions, when combined with the normal 1,ooo jumps of every tournament can exert a high number of heavy impacts upon a teenage body.
+These intense fitness sessions, when combined with the normal 1,000 jumps of every tournament can exert a high number of heavy impacts upon a teenage body.
 The reason I urge caution, is college coaches don't want physically stressed recruits arriving to their campuses for their collegiate career.

 All the jumps and training and pounding will have a cumulative effect, which will often show up during the college years.
 When you are 16, you are fairly invincible in the moment but the pounding does start to take a toll; much like hairline cracks in the concrete.

-College volleyball is the next level; the matches are longer, the travel is longer, the training is harder and the physical/mental pressure to perfume is more intense - It doesn't get easier in college, it gets harder.
+College volleyball is the next level; the matches are longer, the travel is longer, the training is harder and the physical/mental pressure to perform is more intense - It doesn't get easier in college, it gets harder.

 I suggest families take the holistic approach to their athlete's fitness; healthy diet, plenty of sleep, over all body strengthening, low impact cardio fitness and time away from physical training of any sort (including playing volleyball), so the body can rebuild itself.

 Well, how was that for a long answer to a short question?